Recording Teeth and Dental Pathology

 Do you have any unusual or distinctive dental features that are unique to you?
 Have you received dental interventions in the past that might still be visible in your teeth or jaws today?
 If so, please add comments to the section below.

 Practice identifying some dental disease using the 3D Models below in the ‘SEE ALSO’ section.
-After, check your knowledge on all of the aspects of skeletal pathology and trauma that we have discussed this week in our summary and quiz.

 © Durham University